profjdbayliss/RIT-Resilience-Game/README.md

 ### Red Players:
-#### Colorless Meeple:
+#### Colorless Worker:
-Red Players have 1 Colorless Meeple which can be used in place of any other regular Meeple.
+Red Players have 1 Colorless Worker which can be used in place of any other regular Worker.

 #### Backdoor: